apache/accumulo-website/_docs-2-0/administration/replication.md

 Each system involved in replication (even the primary) needs a name that uniquely identifies it across all peers in the replication graph.
-This should be considered fixed for an instance, and set in `accumulo-site.xml`.
+This should be considered fixed for an instance, and set using {% plink replication.name %} in `accumulo-site.xml`.

 ```xml
 <property>